 MEET THE TEAM

-The Diverse Corn Belt project draws on the skills and energy of dozens of researchers across the Corn Belt.
-Meet our team.
+The Diverse Corn Belt Project draws on the skills and energy of dozens of researchers and educators across the Corn Belt.
+If you’re looking for speakers for field days, conferences, or other events, or you’d like an interview with one of our team members listed below, contact Elise Koning with DCB Communications.

 Linda Prokopy